Gaussian beam: Mathematical form

+The physical electric field is obtained from the phasor field amplitude given above by taking the real part of the amplitude times a time factor:

+where $\omega$ is the angular frequency of the light and t is time.
+The time factor involves an arbitrary sign convention, as discussed at Mathematical descriptions of opacity.

 Since this solution relies on the paraxial approximation, it is not accurate for very strongly diverging beams.
 The above form is valid in most practical cases, where w_{0} ≫ λ/n.